 Whether you’re touring a city, road tripping cross country, or backpacking through a remote area, you can create a highly customizable Google Map to help plan your adventure.

-Handy features like customizable locations, pinning by GPS coordinates, organizing by categories, and overlaying direction layers, all make it incredibly easy to customize your Google Map to plan your itinerary.
+Handy features like customizable locations, adding multiple stops, pinning by GPS coordinates, organizing by categories, and overlaying direction layers, all make it incredibly easy to customize your Google Map to plan your travel itinerary.

 Need to remember entrance fees, operating hours, or best places to see?
 You can even add notes to your location pins so you don’t forget important details!